alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### adapter-modules?frame=2

 specific technological solution to a problem defined by a policy module.
-So for example, you might have in your policy module, a definition of a `WidgetRepository`, this being an interface where you can provide a Widget record to be saved and then later look up a record and then have all data in it that was there when you saved it.
+So for example, you might have in your policy module, a definition of a `MoveRepository`, this being an interface where you can provide a Move record to be saved and then later look up a record and then have all data in it that was there when you saved it.

-The policy module doesn't say how that works or how it happens, it just says that there exists a thing called a `WidgetRepository` and I can interact with it in this way.
-An adapter module then says "ok, the policy module needs something to be a `WidgetRepository`, and I can be that thing by using a SQL database, or by using a Mongo database, or by calling this `WidgetService` that exists somewhere else" So one adapter module is a very specific technological solution to a specific problem.
+The policy module doesn't say how that works or how it happens, it just says that there exists a thing called a `MoveRepository` and I can interact with it in this way.
+An adapter module then says "ok, the policy module needs something to be a `MoveRepository`, and I can be that thing by using a SQL database, or by using a Mongo database, or by calling this `MoveService` that exists somewhere else" So one adapter module is a very specific technological solution to a specific problem.

 In the Hexagonal Architecture terminology of primary and secondary ports, adapters come in two flavors.